pierrenortje/BiometricExample/README.md

 Prerequisite:

 1. You have registered your fingerprint on the device that is running the solution (e.g. via Windows Hello).
+2. If you are not running on a device that supports Windows Hello/Touch ID you can register a virtual autenticator in Chrome.

 Start the solution: